Reviewing cyber security threats

 • informed about new forms that malware is taking.
 For example, recently, malware that ‘ransoms’ computer systems by locking out staff has become more common.
 If research points to increased ransomware attacks, staff can be advised to be hyper-vigilant against phishing scams.
 Phishing scams are a common exploit for injecting ransomware into a business system.

-Note that research into current cyber security trends will also identify best practice policy and processes that business’ around the world are deploying.
+Note that research into current cyber security trends will also identify best practice policy and processes that businesses around the world are deploying.
 Such best practices may not be a response to an emerging cyber threat.
-They may be responses to improved cyber security practices in managing:
+They may be responses to improved cyber security practices in managing new software applications – such how a business can safely use Web 2.0 and 3.0 platforms.

 Side view portrait of two young women working on software development project together and smiling happily